-On June 21 & 28 at 10:30am, we will host drive-in worship ONLY in the church parking lot.
-Based on the increasing number of COVID-19 cases in Hillsborough County and out of an abundance of caution, we plan to worship in the Sanctuary again starting on Sunday, July 5 at 10:30am
+On June 21 & 28 at 10:30am, we will host drive-in worship ONLY in the church parking lot based on the increasing number of COVID-19 cases in Hillsborough County and out of an abundance of caution.
+We will keep you informed of our return to Sanctuary worship in the future.

 For weeks we have been looking forward to safely gathering again.
 And while COVID-19 is still a very real danger, we feel that with safety precautions in place, we can worship safely as a congregation.

 Starting July 5th at 10:30am, we will host weekly in-person worship in our Sanctuary.
 This will be one service, and social distancing will be observed.
 This will look and feel different from how we “used” to worship together.
 A few changes you will notice:

 We request that all persons over age two wear masks – this is to keep our most vulnerable members safe.
 We will have disposable masks available if you do not have your own.

 Hand sanitizing stations upon entry and throughout the church for frequent use.